 MRI exams may be done on an outpatient basis.

-You will be asked to drink water during a period of 30 minutes prior to the exam.
-Your rectum will be filled with a soft substance that is similar to the consistency of feces and contains a contrast material.
+You may be asked to drink water during a period of 30 minutes prior to the exam.
+Your rectum will be filled with a soft substance that is similar to the consistency of feces and may contain a contrast material.
+For females, you may also be asked to place some liquid gel in your vagina.
+These substances are needed to get a good quality exam.
 A towel will be placed underneath you to absorb any urine or feces that may leak out during the exam.

 If your exam is being performed in a traditional MRI unit, you will be positioned on a moveable examination table lying on your back with your knees bent.
 Straps and bolsters may be used to help you remain still and maintain the correct position during imaging.
 If your exam is being performed in an open MRI unit, you will be seated on an adjustable chair within the unit between two large magnets.

-A device that contains coils capable of sending and receiving radio waves will be strapped around your pelvis in a traditional MRI unit or placed on the seat beneath you in an open MRI unit.
+A thin blanket-like device that contains coils, used to help create the MRI images, will be placed around your pelvis in a traditional MRI unit or placed on the seat beneath you in an open MRI unit.

-Images will be obtained as you contract your muscles as you would during a bowel movement including squeezing, straining and defecating.
+Images will be obtained in different phases as you contract your muscles as you would during a bowel movement including squeezing, straining and defecating.
+While it will likely feel awkward trying to have a bowel movement during the MRI, these images are especially important to allow the radiologist to study what is occurring and why you may be having problems.
 Images will also be taken while your muscles are relaxed.
 The technologist will give you instructions during the exam.

-The MR defecography exam typically includes two or more sets of images and is usually completed in 30 minutes to an hour.
+The MR defecography exam usually takes 30 minutes to an hour.